 Approaches to teaching reading can be broadly classified into the ‘whole language’ and ‘phonics’ camps.
 ‘Whole language’ focuses on meaning and assumes that the code will be intuited over time.
 ‘Phonics’ focuses on code first and expects that, for most students, the meaning will be clear when the code is interpreted correctly.
 Thinking Reading is definitely NOT whole language.
 In fact, it exists as a response to the failure of whole language practices in primary schools to help 20 – 40% of students.

 So it’s a phonics programme then?
 Yes, it is.
 There is a very comprehensive phonics assessment, and explicit teaching of grapheme-phoneme correspondences – but only those the student doesn’t know.
 Remember, this is a programme to help secondary students catch up quickly.
 We can’t waste time by teaching things they already know.
 But what sort of phonics is it – analytic, synthetic, or linguistic?
-The teaching of spellings as various ways to represent sounds means that the term ‘linguistic’ phonics is probably the most appropriate.
+The teaching of spellings as various ways to represent sounds means that the term ‘linguistic’ phonics is the most appropriate.
 We teach students to decode by ‘reading through the word’, to combine the sounds accurately and then fluently.

 But what about reading for meaning?
 Just because we teach grapheme-sound correspondences doesn’t mean we don’t also develop students’ skills in deducing and inferring meaning.
-All students read passages from real books, carefully matched to their current reading levels, and all their errors are noted and corrected with feedback.
+All students read passages from age-appropriate books, carefully matched to their current reading levels, and all their errors are noted and corrected with feedback.

 Does that mean that you use ‘mixed methods’ and are adulterating good phonics teaching with other approaches?
 No, we do NOT use ‘mixed methods’.
 It means we do other things besides learn how to decode words – as indeed any good phonics programme will do.
 If there are phonics proponents who believe that making correct sounds is the end point of reading, I have yet to come across one.
 We ensure that every passage read is checked for understanding using a range of question types to target different elements of comprehension.